grevtsovkirill/ljets_NegTag/README.md

 Also, run ```data_3mc_comparison_mc_w.cpp``` to perform comparison data to mc before any reweihting.

 ##### GetNTrackWeights
-Create reweighting files for NTracks, taking into account pTeta reweighting from file of previous step().
+Create reweighting files for NTracks, taking into account pTeta reweighting from file of previous step.
+Run also with ```send2ge_Reweighting_noBootstrap``` option.

 ##### NtupleReader
 Look into dumped ntuples, take reweighting results to build histograms for each tagger - nominal and flipped.